modelica/fmi-ls-bus/README.md

 A detailed roadmap showing completed, current and future work can be accessed [here][roadmap].

-## News

-Dive into our latest video ["FMI, Layered Standards and ASAM Standards - Enabling Seamless SiL Simulation of Virtual ECUs"](https://www.youtube.com/watch?v=KzzKRa3jORs).
-Discover how the cutting-edge FMI 3.0 standard and the layered standards based on it are revolutionizing the world of Software-in-the-Loop (SiL) simulations.

-During the presentation the three new layered standards for simulating virtual ECUs with FMI 3.0 are introduced:

-- FMI-LS-XCP for measurement & calibration with XCP
-- FMI-LS-BUS for simulation of network communication with CAN, CAN FD CAN XL, FlexRay, Ethernet, LIN
-- FMI-LS-STRUCT for structured entities like lookup tables

-After this a demo from different SiL tool vendors (Akkodis, Altair, AVL, Bosch, dSPACE, PMSF, SYNOPSYS) illustrates the interoperability of these layered standards.

 ## Repository Structure

 - `docs` -- Sources of the specification document